 |DNA bases found in between exons||DNA bases that are translated into proteins|

 |Introns are removed in the nucleus before the mRNA moves to the cytoplasm||Mature mRNA contains exons and moves to the cytoplasm from the nucleus|

 What are Introns?

 Introns are intervening sequences between two exons found in eukaryotes.
 They do not directly code for proteins.
 They are removed before the mRNA forms proteins.
 Therefore, these introns undergo the process of splicing.
 Introns are the non-coding parts of the nucleotides and are not highly conserved.
 It is essential to remove introns to prevent the formation of incorrect proteins.

 What are Exons?

-Exons are the coding sequences that code for amino acid sequence of the protein.
-The exons are transcribed into mature mRNA after post-transcriptional modification.
-These are highly conserved sequences, i.e., they do not change frequently with time.
+Exons are the coding sequences that code for the amino acid sequence of the protein.
+Exons are present in mature mRNA after post-transcriptional modification.
+These are highly conserved sequences, i.e., they do not frequently change with time.